jrkaupert/cs-webdev-notes/YDKJS/this-and-object-prototypes/ch2.md

 on its **call-site** (how a function is called)

 ## Call-site ##
-To understand how `this` is bound, the location (call-site) where a function is called (not where it is declared) needs to be understood.
+**call-site** = location where a function is called (not where it is declared)

+Call-site determines how `this` is bound.
 Looking at the call-site answers the question of "What `this` is referenced here?".

 While it is typically a matter of going to where the function is called to understand the call-site, sometimes coding patterns can obscure the true